 Trump Tax Bill Hands Richest 0.1% A $120,000 Annual Raise

-You gotta hand it to Republicans: Four decades on from the Reagan Revolution, they've distilled some
+You gotta hand it to Republicans: Four decades on from the Reagan Revolution, they’ve distilled something very close to pure shamelessness from the noxious vapors of supply-side tax and spending policies.

 Leave a Reply